muchdogesec/obstracts/README.md

 Obstracts has various settings that are defined in an `.env` file.

-To create one using the default settings:
+To create a template for the file:

 ```shell
 cp .env.example .env